Dealer-related Information in MarylandPage Overview

 Don't get in the habit of piling up monetary fines because your dealership is lagging when it comes to meeting the titling requirements of the state.
 The MVA requires the title paperwork and any necessary fees to be submitted within 30 days of a vehicle sale.
-But the process that determines when the 30 day period starts and how it is measured is often a point of confusion among dealers.
+But the process that determines when the 30 days starts and how it is measured, is often a point of confusion among dealers.

 This confusion can arise because of how the MVA matches its books against your reporting.
 If you are an ERT dealer, the comparison process tends to go more smoothly because the titles you issue are wired electronically to the division without you having to do it physically.
 Although the MVA generates reports monthly, it is still entering and updating data on a daily basis.

 Then after the quarter ends it amasses all the reports and searches for discrepancies.
 This is the point where the fines are collected and sent out to the dealers through the Business Licensing and Consumer Services (BL&CS) division of the MVA.

 If you feel the fines were received in error, you do have recourse though the division, but you need to back up your claim with plenty of documentation.

 - Wholesaler License

 - Dismantler License